dogecoin/dogecoin/doc/developer-notes.md

 Various coding styles have been used during the history of the codebase, and the result is not very consistent.
-However, we're now trying to converge to a single style, so please use it in new code.
+However, we're now trying to converge to a single style, so please use it in the new code.
 Old code will be converted gradually and you are encouraged to use the provided [clang-format-diff script](/contrib/devtools/README.md#clang-format-diffpy) to clean up the patch automatically before submitting a pull request.